AFIT-R/afit-r.github.io/basics/index.md

 <br>

 ## Vectorization {#vectorization}

+### Looping versus Vectorization

 A key difference between R and many other languages is a topic known as vectorization.
 What does this mean?
 It means that many functions that are to be applied individually to each element in a vector of numbers require a *loop* assessment to evaluate; however, in R many of these functions have been coded in C to perform much faster than a `for` loop would perform.
-For example, let's say you want to add the elements of two seperate vectors of numbers (`x` and `y`).
+For example, let's say you want to add the elements of two separate vectors of numbers (`x` and `y`).

 ```r